arb-afk/Maze-Runner/ALGORITHM_GUIDE.md

-# Algorithm Implementation Guide for MazeRunner X
+# Algorithm Implementation Guide for MazeRunner

-This guide explains how the pathfinding algorithms work in MazeRunner X and how students can implement and extend them.
+This guide explains how the pathfinding algorithms work in MazeRunner and how students can implement and extend them.

 ## Available Algorithms